Update: We now have Farallon trips every Wednesday as well as Saturdays and Sundays. Book now!

 No smoking is allowed on Oceanic Society cruises.

-Age minimum 10; an adult must accompany children under 18.
-Children under the age of 12 must wear a life jacket at all times while aboard the vessel.
+Age minimum 10; an adult must accompany children under 16.
+Children must wear a life jacket at all times while aboard the vessel.

 Trips go rain or shine, but may be cancelled due to high winds and/or high seas.
-All passengers must call our weather hotline on the morning of departure for trip status.
+All passengers will be notified via email and text should we need to cancel.

 For cancellation policy, refund and reschedule policy, and other important terms, read our detailed Terms and Conditions.